-> Moderate Climbing Shoes – Moderate climbing shoes are designed to curl your toes more than a neutral shoe.
-Curling your toes forces your foot into a powerful position, where your weight and power is directed over your toes.
+Moderate climbing shoes are designed to curl your toes more than a neutral shoe.
+Curling your toes forces your foot into a powerful position, where your weight and power are directed over your toes.
 This gives you more precision on edges and steep styles of climbing, without sacrificing the benefits of a neutral shoe.

-Aggressive Climbing Shoes – Aggressive climbing shoes are built around a cambered last, which creates a natural downturned profile.
+Aggressive climbing shoes are built around a cambered last, which creates a naturally downturned profile.
 This shape forces your foot into the most powerful foot position possible, with all power being focused on your toes.
 Downturned shoes excel at overhung climbing, where you use your feet to hook and pull at pockets.

 The asymmetric shape is another important aspect that the shoe last will impact.
-Asymmetry, the opposite of symmetry, refers to lack of proportional balance of a shoe.
+Asymmetry, the opposite of symmetry, refers to the lack of proportional balance in a shoe.

 Highly asymmetric climbing shoes go hand in hand with aggressive profiles and other styles of performance climbing shoes.
-This is because both the downturned profile and asymmetric shape have the same intention of forcing your power feet into power position, with your weight focused onto your big toe.
+This is because both the downturned profile and asymmetric shape have the same intention of forcing your power feet into a powerful position, with your weight focused on your big toe.

 Most neutral climbing shoes and comfort-oriented models will have a low asymmetric profile.